 This type of policy has a lifetime term, which is usually defined as until the person dies or reaches the age of 100.
 You can purchase these policies outright or pay over a certain amount of time.
 The benefit of such a policy is that the person is covered regardless of age, health or other factors.

-The majority of permanent life insurance policies are sold because of cash value aspect intrigues people.
+The majority of permanent life insurance policies are sold because of the cash value aspect intrigues people.
 I’ve heard term life insurance compared to renting a house whereas permanent is compared to purchasing a residence (in one you build equity and the other you don’t).

 Although the returns may be lower than the average rate of return on investments in a traditional market, permanent life insurance is popular because it is low risk (variable life insurance excluded).
 You purchase a plan for a certain amount of coverage and you make monthly payments over a certain amount of years (typically the entire time the policy is in force).
 During that time, the policy builds cash value.
 Once you reach a certain value, you can borrow against the policy or use the dividends to pay for your monthly (or annual) premiums.
 Some people even purchase whole life insurance for infant children.
 By the time the kids are college-aged, they have a paid-for life insurance policy and may be able to use cash values to help pay for things like college.